Perugolate/dotfiles/macos_setup.md

 ## Install `ohmyzsh`

-Recent versions of macOS seem to have switched to `zsh`by default, which is already something.
+Recent versions of macOS seem to have switched to `zsh` by default, which is already something.

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-This should fail and in doing so prompt the download and installation of the developer tools.
-Then repeat the command.
+This fails and in doing so prompts the download and installation of the developer tools.
+The downlaod/install then works.

 Installing `ohmyzsh` introduced the `Up Arrow` and `Down Arrow` history search behaviour that is specified in my KDE `.inputrc`.
-This is OK for now but may cause problems later on because (if I remember correctly) `.inputrc` also correctly the history search in `R`.
+This is OK for now but may cause problems later on because (if I remember correctly) `.inputrc` also configures the history search in `R`.

 Install syntax highlighting plugin (not sure if I still use this)